 Slow Food UK – Board of Directors

-SHANE HOLLAND, Chair of Slow Food UK and Board representative for England, is the Principle of a Management Consulting Company, and he has previously both run and owned, restaurants, bars and a boutique hotel.
+SHANE HOLLAND, Executive Chair of Slow Food UK and Board representative for England.
+He also Chairs Plan Zheroes, the platform which connects surplus food with those in need.The Principle of a Management Consulting Company; he has previously both run and owned, restaurants, bars and a boutique hotel.
 Shane has held Chair positions in a number of very large NFPs and membership organisations, in particular in regards to our most vulnerable citizens, and their issues of food poverty and food skills, education, offending, and access to service.
-He currently Chairs two special Schools, Chairs the London Special Governors Association and sits on the National Governors Association SEN Panel.
-He regularly meets with civil servants from the Ministry of Justice, Department for Education and Department for Health.
+He currently Chairs two special Schools, Chairs the London Special Governors Association and is a Trustee of Prisoners Penfriend.
+He regularly meets with civil servants from the Ministry of Justice, Department for Education and Department for Health, and is a frequent public speaker and panel member on food issues.
 He is the group leader for Slow Food London.

 CRAIG SAMS, founded Whole Earth Foods organic food company with his brother Gregory in 1967.
 In 1991 he founded Green & Black’s Organic Chocolate with his wife Josephine Fairley, whose Maya Gold chocolate was the first product to carry the Fairtrade mark.
 In 2004 he created the ‘Nomato’ range of tomato-free products.
 Craig is author of: About Macrobiotics, The Brown Rice Cookbook, The Little Food Book and writes a monthly column in Natural Product News.
 He has been both honorary treasurer and chair of the Soil Association.
 Craig currently operates Stonelynk Wood, an organic chestnut coppice for biochar, and runs Judges Organic Bakery (est.1826).
 He is co-founder of Carbon Gold Ltd, a biochar project and development marketing company.
 Craig is group leader of Slow Food Hastings.